awsdocs/aws-encryption-sdk-docs/doc_source/migrate-mkps-v2.md

 This example represents code in an application that uses version 1\.7\.*x* or later of the AWS Encryption SDK for Java\.
 For a complete example, see [DiscoveryDecryptionExample\.java](https://github.com/aws/aws-encryption-sdk-java/blob/master/src/examples/java/com/amazonaws/crypto/examples/)\.

 To instantiate a master key provider in strict mode for encrypting, this example uses the `Builder.buildStrict()` method\.
 To instantiate a master key provider in discovery mode for decrypting, it uses the the `Builder.buildDiscovery()` method\.
-The `Builder.buildDiscovery()` method takes a `DiscoveryFilter` that limits the AWS Encryption SDK to CMKs in the specified AWS partition and accounts\.
+The `Builder.buildDiscovery()` method takes a `DiscoveryFilter` that limits the AWS Encryption SDK to AWS KMS keys in the specified AWS partition and accounts\.

 ```
 // Create a master key provider in strict mode for encrypting
 // Replace the example alias ARN with a valid one from your AWS account.
-String awsKmsCmk = "arn:aws:kms:us-west-2:111122223333:alias/ExampleAlias";
+String awsKmsKey = "arn:aws:kms:us-west-2:111122223333:alias/ExampleAlias";

 KmsMasterKeyProvider encryptingKeyProvider = KmsMasterKeyProvider.builder()
-    .buildStrict(awsKmsCmk);
+    .buildStrict(awsKmsKey);

 // Create a master key provider in discovery mode for decrypting
 // Replace the example account IDs with valid values.